kudapara/curated-design-tools/README.md

 - [Evernote Design 🔥](https://evernote.design) - All in One Bookmark Links for Designer
 - [Page Flows](https://pageflows.com) - User flow videos & screenshots to inspire you when you're stuck.
 - [Designspiration](https://www.designspiration.net/) - Cool designs and hd pictures
+- [Codepen](https://codepen.io/pens) - CodePen is a social development environment for front-end designers and developers.

 ### Illustrations